muqsit-azeem/pomdp-explainable-strategies/README.md

 ### 2. **DT-FSC for all Qualitative Benchmarks**
 - **Directory:** `vanilla-dt-fsc/`
-- **Description:** Contains scripts and results for generating vanilla DT-FSCs.
+- **Description:** Contains scripts for generating DT-FSCs.
 - **Generated Files:**
   - DT-FSCs (explainable Mealy machines) and corresponding results.

 ### 3. **Skip DT-FSC for all Qualitative Benchmarks**
 - **Directory:** `skip-dt-fsc/`
-- **Description:** Contains scripts and results for generating Skip DT-FSCs using the iterative SAT-based method.
+- **Description:** Contains scripts for generating Skip DT-FSCs using the iterative SAT-based method.
 - **Generated Files:**
   - Skip DT-FSCs (explainable Mealy machines with skip) and corresponding results.